A simple, Paleo and Low Fodmap ketchup recipe perfect for sensitive tummies.

 Unpopular opinion time.

-- 1/4 cup coconut sugar (50 grams) can sub regular sugar
+- 1/4 cup (50 g) coconut sugar or granulated white sugar

 - 1 teaspoon dried mustard powder